Bernstein-Szeg\H{o} measures on the two dimensional torus

 Let us now prove the Cole-Wermer equivalent of And\^{o}'s theorem.

 \begin{proof}[Proof of Theorem \ref{CWthm}] Let us recall the setup.
 We have two-variable polynomials $P$ and $Q$ satisfying

 and

 There is no loss in assuming $P$ and $Q$ are relatively prime (just multiply the formula we prove by any common factors if necessary).
 Then, $Q/P$ is holomorphic on $\mathbb{D}^2$ because it is bounded by 1 wherever it is defined.
-In fact, $P$ has no zeros on $\mathbb{D}^2$ because otherwise any zeros of $P$ in $\mathbb{D}^2$ necessarily coincide with zeros of $Q$, in which case $P$ and $Q$ would have a common factor.
+In fact, $P$ has no zeros on $\mathbb{D}^2$, because, first of all, any zeros of $P$ in $\mathbb{D}^2$ necessarily coincide with zeros of $Q$, since $Q/P$ is holomorphic.
+So, the variety $\{P=0\}\cap\mathbb{D}^2$ (which has infinitely many points if it is nonempty) is contained in $\{Q=0\}\cap\mathbb{D}^2$.
+But, two relatively prime polynomials in two variables have only finitely many common zeros (by Bezout's theorem for instance).
+Hence, $\{P=0\}\cap \mathbb{D}^2$ is the empty set.
 This implies $Q/P$ is a rational inner function.
 It is a fact that $Q = \refl{P}$ where we have to perform the ``reflection'' at the appropriate level, which we assume to be $(n,m)$ (see \cite{Rudin} Theorem 5.2.5).

 If it were the case that $P$ had no zeros on $\overline{\mathbb{D}}^2$, then the theorem would be proved by defining a Bernstein-Szeg\H{o} measure using $P$ and applying the above Christoffel-Darboux formula.
 To handle the case where $P$ might have zeros on $\mathbb{T}^2$ we look at $P_r\kveczw := P\kvec{rz}{rw}$ and let $r \nearrow 1$.